Klafyvel/klafypage/blog/articles/approximate-euclidian-norm/index.md

 ```
 \figure{Various possible approximations for the norm.}{./code/output/illustration6.svg}

 As expected, we can continuously vary our approximation between the upper and lower bounds.
 Notice that these functions are periodic and even.
 We can thus focus on the first half period to minimize the error.
-The first half period is when the vector is at the first octagon vertice, starting from the $x$ acis and circling anti-clockwise.
+The first half period is when the vector is at the first octagon vertices, starting from the $x$ axis and circling anti-clockwise.

 ```julia:./code/illustration7.jl
 #hideall